nacho692/pa-dlna-chromecast/docs/source/usage.rst

 default sink as the sink for this association, it is usually the host's sound card.
 See `Default/fallback devices`_.

+**The --networks command line option**

+For a new DLNA device to be registered one needs to know which one of the network addresses set by the ``--networks`` command line option will be advertised to the DLNA device in the ``SetAVTransportURI`` soap action so that the DLNA device can initiate an HTTP session to start the streaming:

+  * If this is triggered by a unicast response to an UPnP MSEARCH SSDP, then this is the destination address of the SSDP response and the DLNA device is registered.

+    MSEARCH SSDP are sent by ``pa-dlna`` every 60 seconds.

+  * If this is triggered by a NOTIFY SSDP, broadcasted by the device, then the DLNA device can be registered only if the source address of this packet belongs to one of the network interfaces set by the ``--networks`` option.
+That is, the DLNA device and the host belong to the same network and this network is known because the corresponding local address has been entered in the ``--networks`` option as a local IPv4 interface, not as local IPv4 address.
+Hence the reason why a network interface entry is preferred with this option.

+    The `UPnP Device Architecture`_ specification does not specify the periodicity of NOTIFY SSDPs sent by DLNA devices.

+**The --test-devices command line option**

+The value of the ``--test-devices`` command line option is a comma separated list of distinct audio mime types.
+A DLNATestDevice is instantiated for each one of these mime types and registered as a virtual DLNA device.

+Use this feature to test the streaming part of ``pa-dlna`` or to debug the failure of a DLNA device to handle an encoder with specific options.

+The URL of the DLNATestDevice is printed on the logs when it is registered.
+Use a program that supports HTTP 1.1, such as curl for example, to collect the audio stream after the pulseaudio sink of the DLNATestDevice has been associated with a source (see above).

+DLNATestDevice URLs are built using the sha1 of the audio mime type and therefore are consistent across ``pa-dlna`` sessions.

-UPnP library:
+UPnP Library:
 -------------

-UPnP devices are discovered by broadcasting MSEARCH SSDPs on the networks listed with the ``--networks`` command line option and by handling NOTIFY SSDPs broadcasted by the devices.
+UPnP devices are discovered by broadcasting MSEARCH SSDPs every 60 seconds on the networks listed with the ``--networks`` command line option and by handling the NOTIFY SSDPs broadcasted by the devices.

 The ``max-age`` directive in MSEARCH responses and NOTIFY broadcasts refreshes the aging time of the device.
-The device is discarded of the list of monitored devices when this aging time expires.
+The device is discarded of the list of registered devices when this aging time expires.

 :ref:`upnp-cmd`
 ---------------